romain-lfg/LFG/docs/production-readiness-checklist.md

   - [ ] Errors are logged for debugging

 ## Frontend Integration

+- [ ] **Wallet Management**
+  - [ ] Wallet creation flow is working correctly
+  - [ ] Wallet connection flow is working correctly
+  - [ ] Wallet addresses are displayed correctly in the UI
+  - [ ] Wallet operations have appropriate loading states
+  - [ ] Wallet errors are handled gracefully

 - [ ] **Authentication Flow**
   - [ ] Login works with all supported methods (email, social, wallet)